Accumulator-Aware Post-Training Quantization for Large Language Models: Introduction

-\textbf{Contribution.} We introduce AXE, a framework of accumulator-aware extensions designed to endow overflow avoidance guarantees to any layer-wise PTQ algorithm that greedily quantizes weights one at a time, provided the base algorithm is also amenable to activation quantization.
-We theoretically motivate AXE and demonstrate its flexibility by presenting accumulator-aware variants of both GPFQ~\cite{lybrand2021greedy} and OPTQ~\cite{frantar2022optq}.
-We evaluate AXE across pre-trained image classification and language generation models and show that it significantly improves the trade-off between accumulator bit width and model accuracy\footnote{Throughout the paper, we loosely use the term \textit{model accuracy} as a catch-all for empirical measures of model quality, such as test top-1 accuracy and perplexity.
-We specify the exact metrics where appropriate.} when compared to baseline methods.
-We visualize this trade-off using Pareto frontiers, as in Figure~\ref{fig:top-line-results} with GPFQ, which provide the maximum observed model accuracy for a given target accumulator bit width; we provide additional results with OPTQ in Section~\ref{sec:experiments-pareto}.
-Furthermore, unlike prior accumulator-aware quantization methods, which assume a monolithic accumulator, we generalize AXE to support multi-stage accumulation and extend accumulator-aware quantization to large language models (LLMs) for the first time.
-Indeed, our results show that AXE scales extremely well within the Pythia model suite~\cite{biderman2023pythia} when targeting multi-stage accumulation, supporting the scaling hypothesis proposed in~\cite{colbert2024a2q+}. \\
+\notes{We provide the first formalization of the accumulator-aware post-training quantization (PTQ) setting and propose AXE as an approximate solution with theoretical justification.
+AXE infuses overflow avoidance guarantees into layerwise PTQ algorithms that greedily correct quantization error, for example, GPFQ~\citep{lybrand2021greedy} and OPTQ~\citep{frantar2022optq}.
+We present AXE as a composition of functions designed to control the dot product ranges throughout error correction, and demonstrate its flexibility by presenting accumulator-aware variants of both GPFQ and OPTQ.} We evaluate our variants across pre-trained language generation models and show significant improvements in the trade-off between accumulator bit width and model quality when compared to alternative methods, thereby enabling lower power consumption with better model quality as shown in Figure~\ref{fig:pareto-smol2}.
+Unlike prior accumulator-aware QAT methods, which assume a monolithic accumulator, we design AXE to support multi-stage accumulation, which opens the door to datapath optimization and enables large language models (LLMs) for the first time.
+Indeed, our results show that AXE scales extremely well to billion-parameter language models when targeting multi-stage accumulation. \notes{For example, when quantizing Llama3 8B for a 16-bit multi-stage accumulation datapath, AXE maintains up to 98\% of the baseline FP16 perplexity.}

-\textbf{Broader Impact.} Just as the benefits of reducing weight and activation bit widths are non-uniform across platforms (\textit{e.g.}, 3-bit weights are hard to accelerate on conventional platforms), the benefits of reduced accumulator bit widths often depend on some combination of compiler-level software support, instruction sets of the target platform, and availability of suitable datapaths in hardware.
-Prior works have motivated accumulator bit width reduction and characterized inference cost improvements across many dimensions on different platforms, as we discuss further in Section~\ref{sec:prelim-lpa}.
-Our intention in this work is to directly extend the scope of accumulator-aware quantization to the PTQ setting without dependence on the capabilities of a single target platform.
-We hope that our work will stimulate further research in both accumulator-aware quantization and low-precision accumulation.